 Have you ever considered taking an epic multi-week road trip to a ton of national parks?
 If so, chances are you’ve heard that the Southwest U.S. offers some of the country’s most dramatic and adventurous spots.
-But did you know there is an informal collection of ten amazing national parks that make a perfect itinerary for a Southwestern road trip?
+But did you know there is an informal collection of ten amazing national parks that make a perfect itinerary for a Southwestern road trip, called the Grand Circle?

 Because of the limited interstates and highways that access these parks, there’s no perfect loop for exploring the entire Grand Circle.
 If you want to visit all ten parks, you’re looking at driving at least 1,500 miles!
 For that reason, most visitors tend to focus on part of the Grand Circle while skipping a few of the lesser-known stops.
 To help you decide which parks you want to visit, we’ve provided a short summary of each park below.
 Plus, each park name links to individual blog posts that offer more details about that park, including what to do, where to stay, and when to go.
 However you explore the Grand Circle, whether visiting all ten parks or just a few, you won’t be disappointed.

 National Parks of the Grand Circle

 Grand Canyon National Park is probably the best-known park in the Grand Circle.
 Located in Northwestern Arizona, this massive park protects the Colorado River through its stunning 280-mile gorge of the Grand Canyon.
 The park is split by the river into the South Rim and North Rim, with most visitors heading toward the former.
 Highlights include visiting scenic viewpoints along the rim, day hiking along the rim or inside the upper canyon, backpacking for several days inside the canyon, and the so-called trip of a lifetime—a multiday white water rafting trip down the Colorado River!
 For most road trippers, the Grand Canyon is a must-see destination.